Pursuing Your Righteous Path

 - The reason for what you’re doing; right here, right now

-For example, I believe that my purpose, right here and right now, is to develop the Impact Capitalist platform.
-Given my skills, abilities, and knowledge of the small business marketplace, it makes sense that I’m doing what I’m doing.
+For example, we believe that our purpose, right here and right now, is to develop the Impact Capitalist platform.
+Given our skills, abilities, and knowledge of the small business marketplace, it makes sense that we’re doing what we’re doing.

 The second component of pursuing your Righteous Path is Passion.